Anxiety 4 min read · 824 words

 When to ask for help

-"The quiet strength within you is far greater than any temporary storm of doubt that clouds your path toward your own bright future."
+"The quiet strength within you is far greater than any temporary storm of worry that passes through your mind during a difficult moment."

 Your anxiety, in 60 seconds without judgment